 You can save your code in a file (usually with the extension .py) and run that file in the Windows command prompt or Linux shell.
 The file can be executed by specifying its name after the python keyword.

 Here is an example.
-Type the following code in the text editor of your choice and save the file as example.py:
+Type the following code in the text editor of your choice (it can even be Notepad) and save the file as example.py:

 x = 5 y = 10 z = x + y print (z)

 The code above will simply add two numbers and print the result.
 To execute the code, open the Windows command prompt (or Linux shell) and enter python example.py: